video-dev/hls.js/API.md

 (default : undefined)

 This enables the manipulation of the fragment loader.
-Note: This will overwrite the default loader, as well as your own loader function (see above)
+Note: This will overwrite the default loader, as well as your own loader function (see above).
 ```js
 var customFragmentLoader = function() {
     //See loader for details